+STEM degrees are Science, Technology, Engineering, and Mathematics programs.
+They all require using research and reasoning to solve problems.
+And, per BLS, they could lead to diverse career paths in many fields.
 Within each category, you’ll find many kinds of STEM graduate degrees.
 For example, engineering students could study civil, electrical, or computer engineering.
 Science students could study everything from biology to veterinary and animal sciences.
 You could pursue goals that range from building bridges to keeping IT systems safe.
 No matter what path you pursue, STEM careers are key to a brighter future.

+STEM career paths are wide-ranging, and the industry as a whole is growing.
+Mathematics roles are growing the fastest, with 33% more jobs projected by 2029 according to the BLS.
+Science career paths are also growing faster than average.
+Fields to watch include biomedical research, psychology, energy management, and environmental protection.
+An increased need for scientific expertise should lead to 5% growth across the board, by 2029 according to the BLS.
 Many engineering career paths are also growing.
-For instance, Civil Engineers could see 32,200 new jobs by 2026.
+For instance, Civil Engineers could see 5,500 new jobs by 2029 per the BLS.
 This is due to the increasing obsolescence of U.S. infrastructure.
 So, engineers will be needed to update everything from roads to water treatment facilities.

 The following STEM career paths may need a Master’s degree, according to BLS: